Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/tutorials/tutorial-1-edge-extension-setup.md

 This tutorial illustrates how you may send XDM commerce events to Adobe Experience Platform via Experience Edge using the AEP Edge extension in a sample application, provided to you in iOS \(Swift\) and Android.

 The demo mobile application has multiple tabs.
-For this exercise, the `AEP` and `Assurance` tabs will be used, demonstrating XDM commerce events in a mobile application.
+For this exercise, the `Edge` and `Assurance` tabs will be used, demonstrating XDM commerce events in a mobile application.

 ## Prerequisites for this tutorial